ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An entity is never a server or a service.

 An entity may be the whole device or it may be a subsystem, a subsystem of a subsystem and so on.
-EAT allows claims to be organized into submodules {{submods}}, nested EATs and so on.
+EAT allows claims to be organized into submodules, nested EATs and so on.
+See {{submods}}.
 The entity to which a claim applies is the submodule in which it appears, or to the top-level entity if it doesn't appear in a submodule.

 Some examples of entities: